 So, are the two mutually exclusive?
 Should marketers, whose profession has long relied on creativity and imagination, make a 180-turn and become hardcore data scientists?
 No, and no.

-Quite on the contrary: Data can help marketers take their creativity to the next level.
+Quite on the contrary!
+Data can help marketers take their creativity to the next level.
 In fact, the more data you have, the more questions you can ask of it.
-And more creative those questions, the more you will differentiate yourself in the long run.

 Creativity without data is a shot in the dark